 How to Start a Worship Team

-You’ve planted your first church and all is well except for one important thing – you don’t have a worship team.
-Your spouse can’t play an instrument, and you certainly can’t sing.
-Often when churches are new, and even in the life of an established church, there are times when you don’t have anyone to lead worship.
+You’ve planted your first church and all is well except for one thing, you don’t have a worship team.
+Your spouse can’t play an instrument and you can’t sing.
+Often when churches are new, and even in the life of an established ministry, there are times when you don’t have anyone to lead worship.

-A few years ago my husband and I were pastoring a church that was blessed to have a young man who was an excellent piano player.
-A year or so later he left for college.
-Since we didn’t have anyone to take his place, I had to learn to play the piano in less than two weeks.
-I had never played before, and the only thing I knew to do was pray.
-I prayed for hours asking the Lord to give me the ability to at least be able to play a few chords.
+Quite a few years ago my husband and I were pastoring a church that had an excellent piano player.
+A year or so later the young man left for college.
+Since we didn’t have anyone to take his place, I had to learn how to play a few worship choruses very quickly.
+Not the best option, but it was the only alternative we had.

-Another way to find musicians is to place flyers on the bulletin boards of local music stores, business and libraries.
-Also, the Internet is full of websites (local newspapers, community centers, schools) that will allow you to post free ads for musicians and worship leaders in your area.
+Another way to find worship team members is to post flyers in local music stores, business and libraries.
+Also, online newspapers, community centers, schools, etc. usually allow churches and non-profit groups to post free ads and announcements for their particular area.

 - Sing worship songs without instruments.
 One enthusiastic person leading the congregation in a cappella worship can be very powerful.
 Don’t feel pressured to have a full worship team from the start.
 Let God bring your ministry together in His time and it will be a beautiful thing.